jtibbertsma/javascript-chess/readme.md

   * Use a smarter metric than just assigning point values to pieces that can be captured
 * Practice Angular, use it to simplify the view
 * Maybe implement a backend to allow for saved games or multiplayer games

+## Tests

+Unit tests are implemented with Jasmine.
+Use ```npm test``` to run the test server, and navigate to localhost:8080 to see the results.